tACSChallenge/tacschallenge.github.io/proj_status.markdown

 <sup><b>1</b></sup> Where manufacturers are listed these are just examples.
 We do not make specific manufacturer recommendations.

 <sup><b>2</b></sup> The current switching device allows switching between montages (i.e. different stimulation conditions).
 It was developed to allow for more efficient switching between the 3 montages used in the study.
 This is optional as the montage switching can be done manually.
 Details for the current switching device and associated costs can be provided upon request.

+<sup><b>3</b></sup> Easycap has created 2 specific tACS Challenge caps that are compatible with the project.
+CVA-9-X2 is a cap with just openings for the holders.
+CVA-9-X3 is a cap with holders already inserted.
+For researchers who need a starter bundle, Easycap offers 10% discount on the caps when ordering minimum 3 caps in direct sales (not through local distributors), either through their webshop or directly inquiring with them at support@easycap.de, quoting “tACS Challenge Bundle.”

  <span style="color:blue"><b>Additional data acquisition - EEG resting state</b></span>